justinl0318/113-1_ADL_Final/README.md

 ### Inference

-Place the llama3 model under the `model` folder, and LoRA model under `lora` folder.
+Place the llama3 model (taide) under the `taide` folder, and LoRA model under `lora` folder.
 Then run this file.

 ```bash
 python inference.py